Who are Plantation Homes?

-The bifold that open up to the alfresco look great but I wouldn’t expect this as part of standard.
+The bifold that open up to the alfresco look great but I wouldn’t expect this as part of the standard.
 This is consistent with the BBQ area and outdoor landscaping

-We loved the coastal feel of this house, especially the cool lights (I am not sure if these would be a standard option or an upgrade, most likely an upgrade).
+We loved the coastal feel of this house, especially the cool lights (I am not sure if these would be a standard option or an upgrade, but most likely an upgrade).